johannschopplich/kirby-content-translator/README.md

 # Kirby Content Translator

-Sometimes you find yourself copying content to your clipboard, only to paste it into the translation service of your choice.
-This plugin aims to simplify this process by providing a simple interface for translating your content.
+Sometimes you may find yourself copying content from Kirby fields to your clipboard, only to paste it into a translation service of your choice.
+This plugin aims to simplify the translation process by providing a simple interface for translating a model's content while giving full flexibility on which fields should be translated.

-You define a set of fields to be translated and the plugin will automatically translate the content for you.
-You can also define a set of fields that should be synchronised from the default language to the other languages.

 ## Key Features